EDUCBA

 • Automatically check whether the target element has CSS transitions or animations, and hence add or remove the CSS classes

-• If in case, there are no JavaScript hooks found and no CSS transition/ animations, then DOM operations like insertion and deletion will be executed on the next frame immediately.
+• Without JavaScript hooks or CSS transitions/animations, DOM operations such as insertion and deletion will be performed immediately on the next frame.

 Listing out some of the transition effects on DOM elements,